Global CucinaGlobal Cucina

 3. 3

-Fill the batter with a tablespoon into about 12-15 muffin liners made of paper or silicone (about 2/3 to 3/4 full).
-Place these on a muffin tin.
-Bake the muffins for about 18-22 minutes, until golden yellow.
-If they become too dark towards the end, simply cover them loosely with aluminum foil.
+Fill the muffin liners (about 2/3 to 3/4 full) and place them on a muffin tin.
+Bake for about 18-22 minutes, until golden yellow.
+Cover loosely with aluminum foil if they become too dark.

 Ago's Notes